 For a more subtle nod to Scandinavia’s great outdoors, choose fluid abstract prints with evocative shapes drawn from nature.
 Oversized abstracts look brilliant contrasted with an understated living room.
-Try the grungy nordic vibes of Michelle Collins’ digital paintings, or Christina Fedyk’s organic compositions in grey and black.
+Try the grungy nordic vibes of Michelle Collins’ digital paintings.

 For a Scandi living room that really makes a statement, choose geometric prints in striking black and white.
 When it comes to styling the prints, take a leaf out of Rory Robertson’s book and choose bold accessories.
 Read his advice in our blog on how to get the monochrome look.

 And if you’re not sure where to start, just follow these 5 simple tips on how to achieve a Scandinavian look in your living room: